 Google recently made some global updates to their software tools, and now requires that any app that uses Bluetooth also be granted location access.
 This is because Bluetooth can be used for lots of things.
 We use it to scan for Joule devices and pair them with your phone, but some other people use it to track location.
-If you don’t give the Joule app location access, we unfortunately won’t be able to connect to your Joule.
+If you don’t give the Joule app location access, we won’t be able to connect to your Joule.
+(Joule will not appear in the scan when attempting to pair to it in the Joule app.)

 Missed out on enabling location access the first time?
 You can always do it later by going to your phone’s Settings > Apps & notifications > Joule > Permissions.